 Take a photograph, many families regret not taking one, if you feel you can’t and you are in a hospital do ask a nurse to do it and keep it on file until/if and when you are ready to look.

-You may want to take photos of parents/family members holding baby, and take a close up of face, hands and feet even on super tiny babies under 10 weeks gestation!
+You may want to take photos of parents/family members holding baby, and take a close up of their sweet face, hands and feet especially the tiny toes and features of babies under 10 weeks gestation!

 *You can choose to have a pair of bonding bears where yourself and baby have a bear each, when it is time to lay baby to rest you can swap them and each have something that has been close to each other.

-You could wash your baby’s wrap, some people feel like they have been able to do little things for their baby, and take note of the washing powder you used, it can be a smell you can either come back to or avoid, the same with certain perfumes, select one that you will wear to the funeral and again you can either remember or avoid this scent.
+*You could wash your baby’s wrap, some people feel like they have been able to do little things for their baby, and take note of the washing powder you used, it can be a smell you can either come back to or avoid when needed, the same with certain perfumes & aftershaves, select one that you will wear to the funeral and again you can either remember or avoid this scent.

-Take note of the day, the weather, sights & smells you experience, buy a newspaper for the day your baby was born and tuck it away in a special place.
+*Take notes about the day, the weather, sights & smells you experience, buy a newspaper for the day your baby was born and tuck it away in a special place.

 *You may wish to dress/wrap your baby, take measurements and footprints if baby is big enough.